emmajanedrews/base-template/_posts/2018-01-23-a-year-in-review-look-at-our-2017-market-and-a-few-predictions-for-2018.md

 Now, what can we expect from the 2018 marketplace?

-**If things continue as they are (and there’s no reason to believe they won’t), we’ll keep seeing strong demand for property and only a limited amount of housing being available.** Prices should continue to rise, and tourism should continue to stay strong, so if you own a vacation rental home, you should see good returns.
+**If things continue as they are (and there’s no reason to believe they won’t), we’ll keep seeing strong demand for property and only a limited amount of housing available.** Prices should continue to rise, and tourism should continue to stay strong, so if you own a vacation rental home, you should see good returns.

 {% include pullquote.html %}